BeaverLodge/angular-cordova-mobile-prefab/docs/development-environment.md

 $ bundle exec rake android:run
 ```

-If there is an Android plugged in via USB and in debug mode it will install on there otherwise it will choose whatever simulator you have registered in android avd.
+If there is an Android plugged in via USB and in debug mode it will install on there, otherwise it will choose whatever simulator you have registered in android avd.

 ## Build Release